Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 If your heatmap is showing broken-image placeholders, missing CSS, or a layout that doesn't match your live site, you're hitting at least one of these.
 Often more than one on the same page.

-This is also the same family of problem that breaks fonts, images, scroll containers, and sticky headers in the same screenshot.
+This is the same family of problem that breaks fonts, images, scroll containers, and sticky headers in the same screenshot.
 We've written a longer post on broken Matomo heatmap screenshots that walks through the rest, plus separate posts on why fonts aren't loading and why images aren't loading since those each have their own causes.

 What we'd actually do